17hoehbr/automated-plex-guide/README.md

 **[jfa-go](https://github.com/hrfee/jfa-go)** is a user manager for Jellyfin that allows your users to sign up via an invite code and reset their passwords

+**[Jellyseerr](https://github.com/Fallenbagel/jellyseerr)** is an application for managing requests for your media library.
+It is a fork of Overseerr built to bring support for Jellyfin servers!

 **[Homepage](https://github.com/gethomepage/homepage)** is a dashboard for keeping track all of these web services

 **[Bazarr](https://wiki.bazarr.media/Getting-Started/Setup-Guide/)** is a tool for Sonarr and Radarr to download subtitles for your content

+**[Unmanic](https://docs.unmanic.app/)** is a great tool for optimising media files.
+For example, you can use it to remove unneccessary subtitles/audio tracks and transcode media to your desired format.

 **[nginx-proxy-manager](https://nginxproxymanager.com/guide/#quick-setup)** is a simple reverse proxy service for making Jellyfin accessible outside of your local network

 # Installing Docker

 Installation steps will vary based on distro.
 I recommend following the instructions in the [Docker documentation](https://docs.docker.com/engine/install/).